Maggots: What Are They and Why Are They in Your Home?

 Poor Sanitation

-Flies are notorious for being attracted to filth and decay, making poor sanitation a significant factor in their proliferation.
+Maggots: What Are They and Why Are They in Your Home?
+Often, the root cause is poor sanitation.
+Flies are notorious for being attracted to filth and decay.
 Uncovered trash bins are particularly inviting, as they often contain decomposing organic matter that emits strong odors, signaling to flies that a potential breeding ground is nearby.
-Rotting food left out in the open or improperly stored can quickly become infested with flies, which lay eggs that hatch into maggots within just a few days.
+Pet waste and uncleaned food spills also contribute to these conditions.

 Maggot feasting on leftovers.
 Many fly larvaes stuck between bag, bin and lid.
 Garbage room of residential or commercial building.